A link condition for simplicial complexes, and CUB spaces: Proof of the link conditions

-By contradiction, assume that $X$ has a conical bicombing $\sigma$.
+For a contradiction, assume that $X$ has a conical bicombing $\sigma$.
 Note that the star of $b$ coincides with the $1$-ball centered at $b$, so the star of $b$ is $\sigma$-convex.
 Similarly, the stars of $b'$ and $m$ are $\sigma$-convex.